850.25 Police Response to Mental Health Facilities

-- Residential mental health facility: Includes secured residential treatment facility, residential treatment facility/home, adult foster home/care facility, supported housing or hospitals/clinics that provide supervision and housing for people diagnosed with a mental illness.
+- Mental Health Facility: Includes secured residential treatment facility, residential treatment facility/home, adult foster home/care facility, supported housing, or hospitals/clinics that provide supervision and housing for people diagnosed with a mental illness.

 1. Member-Supervisor Coordinated Response Required:

-1.2.
-Supervisors will ensure response to emergencies (Priority 1-3) at secure residential mental health treatment facilities will include a supervisor and a minimum of four (4) officers, one of which is an Enhanced Crisis Intervention Team (ECIT) Officer, if available.
+1.1.
+Response to emergencies (Priority 1-3) at designated secure residential mental health treatment facilities shall include a supervisor and a minimum of four (4) officers, one of which is an Enhanced Crisis Intervention Team (ECIT) Officer, if available.
 ECIT officers shall advise Sergeants on the mental health aspects of the call when feasible.
 Unless extreme exigent circumstances exist, members may not enter a designated secure mental health facility or designated non-secure residential mental health facility without notifying their supervisor of the request and coordinating a response.

-1.3.
-Lower priority calls at secure residential mental health treatment facilities will be dispatched to the district officer, will include an ECIT officer, if available, and require supervisor notification.
+1.2.
+Lower priority calls at designated secure residential mental health treatment facilities shall be dispatched to the district officer and require supervisor notification.
 A supervisor may request assistance of an ECIT officer as necessary.

-1.5.3.
-Request a staff member to meet police outside the facility to provide information on the facility layout, the location of the person who requires police response, location of other patients, visitor/ staff, and any other information about the incident and persons involved that would aid police in planning their response.
+1.4.3.
+Request a staff member meet police outside the facility to provide information on: 1) the facility layout; 2) the locations of the person who requires police response, other patients, visitors, and staff; and 3) any other information about the incident and persons involved that would aid police in planning their response.

-1.5.4.
+1.4.4.
 If police intervention is warranted, evaluate contact options, including by phone, in person, or other means.
 If in person, evaluate the need to utilize additional cover members.
 Develop a tactical plan taking advantage of the most effective control options that may safely resolve the incident.

 2.1.2.
-Regularly review the Multnomah County mental health facilities list to ensure the accuracy of mental health facility hazard flags.
+Regularly review the Multnomah County designated residential mental health facilities list to ensure the accuracy of mental health facility hazard flags.

-2.1.4.
-Follow up on concerns regarding police response to residential mental health facilities.
-As appropriate, BHU will meet with facility management representatives to review expectations of facility management and requests for police assistance in emergencies and facility emergency policies for dealing with combative or uncooperative patients.
+2.1.3.
+Follow up on concerns regarding police response to designated residential mental health facilities.
+As appropriate, the Behavioral Health Unit shall meet with facility management representatives to review the representatives’ expectations of police assistance in emergencies and facility emergency policies for addressing incidents with combative or uncooperative patients.